AhmadMoussa/Thesis-Proposal/Readme.md

 # Master Thesis

 * Generate musical content from text or video
+* This repo will be: a storage space for all relevant material, links and research papers that I find; a "diary" for my ideas and thought process; as well as a notebook to report my research advancement, progress and new things that I learn and discover along the way.

+## Ideas to explore:
 * Idea 5/2/2019: Create a musical concept graph?
 We could create a graph that represents the emotional content of the text or video
 * Idea 5/3/2019: I need to have some input data set to train on.
 Maybe I can create some program (like the video to music program that I am making), to create music in some structured way.
 If I could generate and produce a bunch of pieces, that I will still revise later on, then I could create a meaningful data set to train on with an RNN or Wavenet.
 Could this be useful?
 Maybe.
 Probably not.